-Creating a bootable USB stick with Apple Mac OS X, also for downgrades
+Creating a bootable USB stick with Apple Mac OS X, also for downgrade purposes

-Today I'm going to describe how you can create a bootable USB stick for emergencies or for upgrading or downgrading an existing Mac OS X operating system.
+Today I'll describe how you can create a bootable USB stick for emergencies or for upgrading or downgrading an existing Mac OS X operating system.

-Contrary to some statements you might find online, it is currently possible to downgrade the operating system, meaning you can install an earlier operating system.
+Contrary to some statements you might find online, it is currently possible to downgrade the operating system, meaning you can install an earlier version.

 It is not possible to install an operating system that was released before the release date of your device.